operio-dev/operio-whitepaper/docs/03_problem_validation_problem_impact.md

 The data reveals something profound: while the symptoms vary by organization size, the underlying disease is universal.
 Whether you're a startup founder wrestling with QuickBooks limitations or a Fortune 500 CTO managing a SAP implementation that's three years behind schedule and $50 million over budget, you're suffering from the same fundamental problem.
 Your software was designed for a world where humans adapt to machines, not the inverse.

+This crisis has reached critical mass.
+The recent $75 million funding round for Manus AI, which achieved a $500 million valuation within months of launch, signals that institutional investors recognize the massive opportunity in AGI-native business solutions.
+However, our research reveals that while general-purpose AGI agents like Manus validate market appetite, enterprise organizations need domain-specific solutions that understand business complexity, regulatory requirements, and industry workflows that generic automation cannot address.

 ### SMB Segment: Where Every Hour Counts

 Small to mid-sized businesses face the most acute manifestation of ERP inefficiency precisely because they have the least capacity to absorb waste.
 When your entire company has twelve employees, you can't afford to have two of them spending half their time fighting with software that should be making their lives easier.